Squamous cell carcinoma in cats: Comprehensive guide

-Squamous cell carcinoma is a widespread and dangerous cancer in cats that particularly affects the skin and mucous membranes.
-Here we offer you comprehensive information and advice on the detection, diagnosis and treatment of this carcinoma.
+Squamous cell carcinoma is a widespread and dangerous cancer in cats, primarily affecting the skin and mucous membranes.
+Here we offer comprehensive information and advice on the detection, diagnosis, and treatment of this cancer.

 Definition of squamous cell carcinoma

-Squamous cell carcinoma is a malignant tumor that arises from squamous cell cells.
-It is the third most common skin tumor in cats and its occurrence can be influenced by various factors, including genetic predisposition and environmental influences.
+Squamous cell carcinoma is a malignant tumor that originates from squamous epithelial cells.
+It is the third most common skin tumor in cats, and its occurrence can be influenced by various factors, including genetic predisposition and environmental influences.

 Symptoms and diagnosis